 Family Hint: You can find a taxi for half the price if you walk outside the main congested strip where the cruise disembarks.
 You shouldn’t pay more than $3-5 per person.

 Atlantis is a glorified and condensed mini Las Vegas experience.
 There is shopping, a massive casino, an aquarium – plus a never ending catalog of places to spend exorbitant amounts of money.
 If someone wanted to go on a gambling spree, it would probably be much easier to sit at home and check out online casinos, and why not?
 Many online casinos offer 100 Free Spins with $1 Deposit, so that could actually be fun and save you some money as well!
 But if the Atlantis experience has been on your bucket list, then maybe consider visiting.
 We shared a taxi with a couple who knew their way around Atlantis, and were willing to help guide us.
 We appreciated this good fortune because otherwise we would have been totally lost.

-We walked through what felt like miles of casino before reaching the beach which is neither convenient, nor all that illustrious.
-However, this was the public beach portion, and I’m sure Atlantis owns a much nicer swath of land.
+We walked through what felt like miles of casino before reaching the beach which is neither convenient, nor all that luxurious.
+However, this was the public beach portion, and I’m sure Atlantis owns a much nicer swath of land?